 This extra air does not work well with the way your motorcycle engine has been set up to function and causes combustion problems, resulting in backfires.

 Also, you could have a problem with bad wiring.
 The ignition system wiring may not be hooked up properly and this causes the combustion system to malfunction.
-Your motorcycle’s engine timing may be altered and allows for a build-up of air or fuel in the combustion system.
+Your motorcycle’s engine timing may be altered and allows for a build-up of air or fuel present in the combustion system.

 Another reason why your motorcycle engine backfires on acceleration is that there may be a problem in your carburetor.
 Low compression inside the carburetor can cause fuel or air to build up and result in letting your motorcycle backfire.

 Additionally, there could be a problem with the valve springs.
-Then if you have carburetor issues, it may be a sign that your accelerator pump is not function at 100%.
+Then if you have carburetor issues, it may be a sign that your accelerator pump is not functioning at 100%.
 When you hear your motorcycle backfire, there can be a variety of problems with your motorcycle’s engine.

 Backfiring on Deceleration

-First, is when the exhaust ports open, the change in pressure causes a very lean mixture of fuel and air.
+The first, is when the exhaust ports open, the change in pressure causes a very lean mixture of fuel and air.
 The fuel and air are still burning at this time, but very slowly.
 The open exhaust moves the burning mixture to the exhaust system, where it explodes when the combustion process is over.

 Second, a deceleration backfire comes when the fuel and air ratio is not correct.
 With too much fuel to burn, the combustion chamber fails to ignite it all.
 When the exhaust ports open, the unburned fuel is transferred to the exhaust system where it ignites.
 Once it ignites in the exhaust, you get a backfire as you slow down.

 The third reason you get a backfire when you decelerate is because you have lost compression in your engine.
 The low compression cannot burn the fuel at the same rate the air fuel mixture is coming into the combustion chamber.